-In CLINOLIPID injection, the mean composition of linoleic acid (an omega-6 essential fatty acid) is 35.8 mg/mL (range 27.6 - 44.0 mg/mL) and a-linolenic acid (an omega-3 essential fatty acid) is 4.7 mg/mL (range 1.0 - 8.4 mg/mL).
+In CLINOLIPID injection, the mean composition of linoleic acid (an omega-6 essential fatty acid) is 35.8 mg/mL (range 27.6 to 44.0 mg/mL) and α-linolenic acid (an omega-3 essential fatty acid) is 4.7 mg/mL (range 1.0 to 8.4 mg/mL).
 There are insufficient long-term data to determine whether CLINOLIPID 20% can supply essential fatty acids in adequate amounts in patients who may have increased requirements.

 The lipids contained in this emulsion may interfere with the results of certain laboratory tests if the blood sample is taken before the lipids are eliminated from the serum (these are generally eliminated after a period of 5 to 6 hours without receiving lipids).

-CLINOLIPID injection contains no more than 25 mcg/L of aluminum.
+CLINOLIPID contains no more than 25 mcg/L of aluminum.

 Use In Specific Populations

-Deaths in preterm infants after infusion of intravenous lipid emulsion have been reported [See WARNINGS AND PRECAUTIONS].
-Patients, particularly preterm infants, are at risk for aluminum toxicity [See WARNINGS AND PRECAUTIONS].
-Patients, including pediatric patients, may be at risk for PNALD [See WARNINGS AND PRECAUTIONS].
-In clinical trials of a pure soybean oil based intravenous lipid emulsion product, thrombocytopenia in neonates occurred ( < 1%).
+Deaths in preterm infants after infusion of intravenous lipid emulsion have been reported [see WARNINGS AND PRECAUTIONS].
+Patients, particularly preterm infants, are at risk for aluminum toxicity [see WARNINGS AND PRECAUTIONS].
+Patients, including pediatric patients, may be at risk for PNALD [see WARNINGS AND PRECAUTIONS].
+In clinical trials of a pure soybean oil based intravenous lipid emulsion product, thrombocytopenia in neonates occurred (less than 1%).